openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 Branch Unit
 ===========

-The branch unit module manages all kind of control flow changes i.e.: conditional and unconditional jumps.
+The branch unit module manages all kinds of control flow changes i.e.: conditional and unconditional jumps.
 It calculates the target address and decides whether to take the branch or not.
 It also decides if a branch was mis-predicted or not and reports corrective actions to the pipeline stages.